jhonatansossa/SmartRoomData/README.md

 6. The application should run at http://127.0.0.1:5100

+## Setup SmartRoomData using Docker

+1. Dockerfile and docker-compose.yml have been implemented with this project

+2. To run in Docker, Please install Docker and make sure it's running

+3. Run ``` docker-compose up --build ``` and it will export the application into image

+4. The application should run at http://127.0.0.1:5100

+5. Request the API with appropriate body

 ## Call Detect Person Api with Images

 1. Make a post request at {Base URL}/detect_person using Postman